evasquare/high-five-every-follower/README.md

 # High Five Every Follower

-> Do you like high-fives?
+> Do you like high fives?

 "High Five Every Follower" is a simple [AT Proto](https://atproto.com) bot that high-fives every single new follower.